top of page

 Why This Matters

 Section 504 of the Rehabilitation Act ensures that students with disabilities receive the accommodations they need to access learning.
-While 504 is a federal civil rights law, recent shifts at the federal level may reduce capacity for oversight and enforcement.
-Utah currently has a state process for resolving disputes for students in Special Education (IDEA), but no parallel process exists for families of students with 504 plans.
+While Section 504 is a federal civil rights law, families and educators often experience confusion and inconsistency in how concerns are addressed at the local level.

 Priority 2